sueswe/wicked-robot/README.md

 The phibot is a bot for an irc-channel.
 As like the wickedrobot, you can order him commands,
-but within a chat-session an an irc-server.
+but within a chat-session on an irc-server.

 Just configure the actions.rc file for your commands,
 edit the phibot.pl (servername, channelname) and